The

 ,

-a person liberated from cultural conditioning reports back his perceptions
+a person liberated from cultural conditioning reports back to his fellows his perceptions

-as a visionary, he is denounced as a dangerous, delusional krank.
+of extra-cultural phenomena.
+He is not welcomed back as a visionary.
+He is denounced as a dangerous, delusional krank.
+There might be a lesson there.

 Underlying all three of these occultist postures is a revulsion against science, technology, evolution and intellectual competence.
 Implicit in the occultist theory is the assumption that there is nothing left to learn except to rote-memorize some Hindu chants, to rote-recite some glib theosophical dogmas, to quiet the restless, inquiring mind. "